 This style of trading is dangerous for most people.
 With no clear rules on how to manage risk, when to take trades, or when to get out, nearly every one of these traders will self-destruct given enough time.

 This is not a good road to be on.
 Most losing traders fall into this group.
 And the scary thing is that many of these traders lose and keep coming back because it is fun and exciting to “try something new” on every trade.
-They are gambling, continually seeking for something that works.
+They are gambling, continually trying to find something that works.
 Yet the ironic thing is that even if they find it, the next trade they will do something different again.

-To improve beyond just getting lucky, at some point rules need to be added in.
+To improve beyond just getting lucky, rules need to be added in.

 Even good traders who seem to be very discretionary often have lots of rules they follow which keep them out of trouble.